 Our most popular equestrian trails appeal to all skill levels.
 Some of these trails are multi-use so be sure to watch for hikers and cyclists.

-About this Trail: Little Elbow is a large and well set-up equestrian campground with trailhead parking available for day-users.
+About this Area: Little Elbow is a large and well set-up equestrian campground with trailhead parking available for day-users.
 Many excellent trails go off in all directions and offer a wide variety of terrain from flat to steep and sustained climbs.
 The campground closes in September.

-About this Trail: Mesa Butte is also a good campground with limited day-use parking space.
+About this Area: Mesa Butte is also a good campground with limited day-use parking space.
 Trail footing is generally soft, which means it can be muddy in wet weather.
 It is accessible for day-use year-round, but the campground is only open from May to September.

-About this Trail: Sandy McNab features a large and well set-up equestrian campground.
+About this Area: Sandy McNab features a large and well set-up equestrian campground.
 Day-use parking is on the opposite side of highway.
 Enjoy a large variety of Foothills trails, which are accessible year-round.
 The campground is closed in winter.

 West Bragg Creek

-About this Trail: West Bragg Creek is day-use only.
+About this Area: West Bragg Creek is day-use only.
 It features a large parking area and many trails, but mostly with softer footing.
 There are no serious river crossings.
 West Bragg Creek is very popular with mountain bikers and hikers.